glic3rinu/passlib/docs/lib/passlib.registry.rst

 .. note::

+    All password hashes registered with passlib
+    can be imported by name from the :mod:`passlib.hash` module.
-    All password hashes registered with passlib are exposed as objects importable from :mod:`passlib.hash`.
-This is true not just of the builtin classes, but ones that are registered using the functions below.
+    This is true just just of the built-in hashes, but for any hash registered with the registration functions in this module.
-    The :mod:`!passlib.hash` module acts as a proxy object for this registry, changes made here will affect it as well.

 Usage
 =====